GNOME/gimp/.gitlab/issue_templates/bug.md

 ### Environment/Versions

-- GIMP version:
+- LIGMA version:
 - Package: <!--[flatpak?
-Installer from gimp.org?
+Installer from ligma.org?
 If another installer, tell us where from] (write it after the > symbol)-->
 - Operating System: <!--[Windows? macOS?
 Linux?
 All?] (write it after the > symbol) -->

 <!--Note: bug reporters are expected to have verified the bug still exists
-either in the last stable version of GIMP or on updated development code (master branch).-->
+either in the last stable version of LIGMA or on updated development code (master branch).-->

 ### Description of the bug